spaconference/spa-website/sponsor.md

 </ul>

 <h3>Lunch Package - £750 + 20% VAT (Three Available)</h3>
-<p>Sponsor one of the conference lunches and gain attention from attendees as they are gathered together for one of SPA Software in Practice's buffet lunches, where attendees mingle and share their experiences of the conference that morning.</p>
+<p>Sponsor one of the conference lunches and gain attention from attendees as they are gathered together for one of {{ site.conference.name }}'s buffet lunches, where attendees mingle and share their experiences of the conference that morning.</p>
 <ul>
    <li>Public thanks to the sponsor at conference plenary sessions</li>
    <li>Opportunity to run a "brown bag" session for the conference attendees during the lunch break</li>